 - 7. Are there related offenses?

-A prosecutor must prove the following to convict a defendant of ADW:
+Under California law, a prosecutor must prove the following to convict a defendant of ADW:

 - he performed an act that, by its nature, would probably result in the direct application of force to someone else,